Pokémon Go Lures have been in the game since launch as a way to attract Pokémon to a real-world location that wouldn’t otherwise spawn.

-We explain how to get Rainy Lure, Glacial Lure, Mossy Lure and Magnetic Lures and how the new Pokémon Go lure Modules work - and most importantly, the new creatures you'll get from doing so.
+Here, we explain how to get Rainy Lure, Glacial Lure, Mossy Lure, Magnetic Lure, Rainy Lure and Golden Lure Modules in Pokémon Go, along with how each Lure Module works - and most importantly, the bonuses you’ll get from your efforts.

 On this page: